Astrophysics (Index)About

 (air with low humidity)

-Some high-altitude sites feature weather conditions that make the air especially dry, i.e., an inversion layer of the atmosphere that can dip low enough to trap the atmosphere's moisture at lower than the observatory's altitude.
+Very-high-altitude sites can feature weather conditions that make the air especially dry, i.e., an inversion layer of the atmosphere that can dip low enough to trap the atmosphere's moisture below the observatory's altitude.

 Low humidity is also an advantage of note to amateur astronomy, largely because high humidity at "ordinary" sites is associated with turbulence, affecting seeing.